Kleisss1/automatic_imposter_generation/README.md

     import os
     import xml.etree.ElementTree as ET # XML module

 Then it is all saved.

-The tool automatically creates the input and output folders.
-Simply run the script.
-It will also fetch your local directory.
-You can run as many files as you want at once, as long as they're in the input folder.
+**The tool automatically creates the input and output folders, simply run the script.
+It will also fetch your local directory.** You can run as many files as you want at once, as long as they're in the input folder.

+Please consider I'm not as well versed in Python, so some GPT assistance was needed, but I'm learning.

+### If you wish to make any modifications and upload them on your own, please credit this page here, it's all I ask.

-Some considerations:
+## Some considerations:

-   1. It will add the imposter suffix to every VARIANT_MESH model line.
+   1. It will add the imposter suffix to every **VARIANT_MESH** model line.
 If you don't want imposters to appear in any certain part of a VMD, either edit the code or contact me and we can figure it out.
    2. It is not flawless.
 Please, check the output everytime you run this tool as sometimes it may not work.
 Don't ask me why.
-   3. The script REQUIRES the python dependencies.
+   3. The script **REQUIRES the python dependencies**.
 Please download them here: https://www.python.org/downloads/
    4. The script is launched via a .bat file.
 I will make a shinier interface in the future.

 If you are skeptical about the .bat file or... whatever... here's the code: